top of page

 Oh, but what a fantasy!

 Ortigia’s grid of once noble streets and protective sea wall evoke strong parallels with two other waterfront cities; Havana and Cadiz.
-All have successfully fought back the sea, but are struggling to halt the ravages of time.
-For Ortigia, it’s a case of salty air versus fancy stucco.
+All three have successfully fought back the sea, but are struggling to halt the ravages of time.
+For Ortigia, it’s salty air versus fancy stucco.
 And the stucco is enjoying the last laugh, with the erosion creating patterns in the stone as ornate and beautiful as the original carvings (provided your taste spans Abstract Expressionism and Baroque).

 Ever the plucky defender, Ortigia is fighting back with scaffolding and mini-skips.
 The words ‘boutique’, ‘suites’ and ‘terrace’ are popping up all around.
 And the recent renaissance has given the once no-go island a fresh lease of life.
 Although with few locals actually living here, the economics have tilted dangerously towards shopping, all-you-can-eating and sight-seeing (preferably without any walking).
 But you know what to do: Avoid the main street, the mini train and the menu turismo.
 That said, some of the smaller shops and galleries are worth a look.
 Your own tat-radar will tell you instantly which to avoid.
-Just don’t immediately tar them all with the same brush.
+Just don’t immediately tar everything with the same brush.

 Backstreets.jpg